Whānau Voice Grant

 How much funding is available?

-There is a total of $50,000 available in this first funding round.
+There is a total of $40,000 available in this funding round.

 Fewer available grants allow to us place energy and focus on capability building, supporting and growing the skills of our applicants.
 Instead of just giving out funding, we want to walk alongside whānau and community groups — helping build confidence in areas of planning projects, budgeting, and sharing your impact stories.